clef233/clef233/README.md

 I am a sociology student.

-My research interests mainly lie in social science methodology, computational social science, the philosophy of social science, and the philosophy of science.
+My research interests mainly lie in social science methodology, computational social science, and the philosophy of social science